 Air pollution is the major environmental issue associated with our Steam Assisted Gravity Drainage ("SAGD")1 facilities in the oil sands operation project.
 The Group is subject to strict air quality standards in Alberta, in which we fully comply with Alberta Ambient Air Quality Objectives which are developed under the EPEA by the Government of Alberta for managing and protecting the air quality.
-The EPEA Approval (the "Approval") set out the limit of emission of various pollutants, including nitrogen oxides, sulphur dioxide and particulate matter.
+The EPEA Approval (the "Approval") set out the limit of emission of various pollutants, including nitrogen oxides and sulphur dioxide.
 We are required to design and operate facilities below the levels specified in the Ambient Air Quality Objectives.
 For example, our SAGD facilities are designed with integrated natural gas driven cogeneration, which are more economic than purchasing electricity from the grid and have fewer air emissions than coal power generation.

 To reduce the air pollution impact with surrounding stakeholders, we commissioned a qualified consultancy to conduct an air quality assessment to predict the levels of pollutant by our West Ells project before its commencement.
 The assessment result indicated the pollutants produced would remain within the air quality standards imposed by the Government of Alberta.
-In 2019, we continuously monitor our SAGD facilities to ensure compliance with the applicable environmental laws, regulations and standards in Canada.
+In 2020, we continuously monitor our SAGD facilities to ensure compliance with the applicable environmental laws, regulations and standards in Canada.
 We will monitor the air quality at several monitoring stations positioned around the facilities.
-The slight decrease in air pollutants emissions from stationary combustion in 2019 was mainly attributable to more reliable production during the year.
-The decrease in air pollutant emission from mobile combustion in 2019 was due to decrease in fuel consumption and travel distance by company vehicles as we ceased Company long-haul trucks for transportation of dilbit and diluent during the year.
-The decrease in sulphur dioxide emission from stationary combustion was mainly due to a decrease in combustion of produced gas with sulphur content due to issues with the produced gas pipeline from the well pad to the Central Processing Facility (CPF).
-More natural gas was combusted as opposed to mixed gas in previous years.
-And the combustion of mixed gas contributed to more sulphur dioxide emission than straight gas.
-The increase in particulate matter emission from stationary combustion was due to the increase in diesel consumption resulting from fueling of the cell tower.
+The significant decrease in air pollutants emissions from stationary combustion in 2020 was mainly attributable to the temporary suspension of production since March 31, 2020 due to the severe decline in crude oil price and the outbreak of COVID-19 in North America.
+The decrease in air pollutant emission from mobile combustion in 2020 was due to decrease in fuel consumption and travel distance by company vehicles as a result of the decrease in field staff and number of vehicles needed to support them subsequent to the temporary suspension of production.
+The decrease in sulphur dioxide emission from stationary combustion was mainly due to a decrease in combustion of natural gas subsequent to the temporary suspension of production.
+The slight decrease in particulate matter emission from stationary combustion was due to the decrease in diesel consumption from stationary source as a result of the temporary suspension of production since March 31, 2020.